carbonql/gitbook/README.md

 We are currently gathering feedback about the syntax of this extension, so it's not currently part of mainline, but if you're interested you should drop us a note at <mailto:thomas@saunter.com> and <mailto:clemmer.alexander@gmail.com>.

+## Structure of this gitbook {#structure}

+CarbonQL is a rich and expressive query interface into Kubernetes.
+The goal of this book is to arm developers, operators, and engineering/IT leadership, with the ability to use CarbonQL to _make sense of what's happening in their clusters_ and _develop robust applications on Kubernetes_.

+This book is currently split into three chapters:

+* **Chapter 0: Installation**: Coming soon!
+* **Chapter 1: Implementing Kubernetes-native Unix utilities** -- In this chapter, we will use the CarbonQL toolchain to implement Kubernetes-native versions of `ps`, `tail`, and `grep`.
+The goal of these tools is to allow users to `tail` or `grep` logs across any subset of Pods in a Kubernetes cluster, either on a batch or streaming basis.
+* **Chapter 2: CarbonQL Cookbook** -- This chapter contains a collection of pre-baked CarbonQL queries that users can run today.
+The queries are split into sub-groups according to use case:
+  * **Operational queries**, whose goal is to help Kubernetes developers and operators understand the state of the system, to help (_e.g._) mitigate outages.
+  * **Governance queries**, whose goal is to help engineering and IT leadership get a cross-sectional understanding of how the organization is tracking against important goals and metrics related to (_e.g._) security and compliance.